gabesoft/trans/README.md

 ### group(groupField, valueField, *key-transformers)

-Group maps an array of objects into an array of key-value pairs where the key is the value at the specified group field (possibly transformed) and the value is an array of values as indicated by the value field.
+Group maps an array of objects into an array of key-value pairs where the key is the value of the specified group field (possibly transformed) and the value is an array of values as indicated by the value field.
 If the value field is null the entire array item is used.

 ``` javascript